 In addition to doctoral degrees in the social sciences, humanities, and STEM (science, technology, engineering, and mathematics) fields, the university’s vast graduate program offers professional degrees in dentistry, social work, public health, pharmacy, medicine, law, architecture, and business.
 Michigan’s outstanding research standards have earned it acclaim.

 With more than half a million surviving alumni, Michigan has one of the largest alumni bases of any university in the world and is a great place for current students to network and make business contacts.
 Family living is primarily designed for graduate students, and many residence halls serve undergraduates.
 A quarter or so of all students live on campus.
-Off-campus housing options include houses, apartments, and cooperatives; these often house graduate and upper division students.
+Off-campus housing options include houses, apartments, and cooperatives; these often house graduate and upper-division students.

 Furthermore, residence halls have “theme communities” where students can socialize with like-minded people.
 Michigan has more than 1,600 clubs and societies, as well as engineering project teams, volunteer groups, and charitable initiatives.
 The University of Michigan Men’s Glee Club, a men’s choir with over 100 members, and the Michigan Marching Band, which has 350 student members and has been in existence for almost a century, are two notable musical organizations.